dalgado-aws/astrovim-config/README.md

     C-w v will split the window vertically
     C-w s will split the window horizontally
-    C-w w ... move between splits
+    C-w w will move between splits

-    C-w c ... close the split
+    C-w c will close the split

-    C-w o ... close all other windows (including teh explorer if it is open)
+    C-w o will close all other windows (including the explorer if it is open)

+    In Explorer, "s" will open tht file in a split

 12. Switching between buffers
-    <space> b c close this buffer
+    <space> b c will close this buffer
-    <space> b C close all buffers and quit nvim
+    <space> b C will close all buffers and quit nvim
     <space> b b will assign a short code to each buffer that you can then choose

-    Navigating the "jump list":
+13. Navigating the "jump list":
     C-o will go to the last buffer
     C-i will go to the next buffer

-13. Working with the Terminal
+14. Working with the Terminal
     <space> t f will toggle a floating terminal

     The terminal will start capturing all the key strokes. <space> t f might not work.
-    Use C-\ C-n to release the terminal from capturing all the key strokes.
+    Use Ctrl-\ Ctrl-n to release the terminal from capturing all the key strokes.
     Then use <space> t f to toggle the terminal

-14. Another way to use the Terminal(with Windows Terminal) Alt + Shift + + will split the terminal horizontally Use Alt + > and Alt + < to move between the Terminal Splits Use NumPad - to reduce font size
+15. Another way to use the Terminal(with Windows Terminal) Alt + Shift + + will split the Windows Terminal Vertically Use Alt + > and Alt + < will move between the Terminal Splits Use NumPad - to reduce font size
-    Use Ctrl + Shift + w to close the split
+    Use Ctrl + Shift + w will close the split

-15. Managing splits
-    in explorer, "s" will open tht file in a split then ctrl-w and sub command to manage splits ctrl-w h switch to left window

 16. Installing copilot
     edit plugins/lua/user.lua and add the following code